Great Synagogue (Warsaw): History

 Since the 1980s, the site was redeveloped for construction of a large skyscraper, devoted mostly to office space.
 It was once known as the Golden Skyscraper and is currently commonly referred to as the Blue Skyscraper (Błękitny Wieżowiec).

+A scale model of the Great Synagogue is displayed in an exhibit at the POLIN Museum of the History of Polish Jews.